MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/direct-routing-voice-routing.md

 US Only
 </pre>

-## Example 2: Voice routing with multiple PSTN Usages
+## Example 2: Voice routing with multiple PSTN usages

 The voice routing policy created in Example 1 only allows calls to phone numbers in the US and Canada--unless the Microsoft Calling Plan license is also assigned to the user.

 In the example that follows, you can create the voice routing policy "No Restrictions."
-The policy reuses the PSTN Usage "US and Canada" created in Example 1, as well as the new PSTN Usage "International."
+The policy reuses the PSTN Usage "US and Canada" created in Example 1, as well as the new PSTN usage "International."
 This policy routes all other calls to the SBCs sbc2.contoso.biz and sbc5.contoso.biz.

 The examples that are shown assign the US Only policy to user Spencer Low, and the No Restrictions policy to the user John Woods so that routing occurs as follows: